Assessing Distribution Network Flexibility via Reliability-based P-Q Area Segmentation: Case Study

-The estimated probabilities of flexible units availability can change throughout the network operation.
+The estimated reliabilities of FUs can change throughout the network operation.
 Such changes can have a major impact on the aggregated flexibility area and its segmentation.
-To illustrate this, it is assumed that the probability associated with unit 20, $R_{20}^F$, drops from $0.99$ to $0.92$.
+To illustrate this, it is assumed that the reliability associated with unit 20, $R_{20}$, drops from $0.99$ to $0.92$.
 I.e., the most reliable unit is turned into the least reliable one.
-Then, the probabilistic analysis of flexible units combinations is repeated.
-The modified probabilistic segmentation is displayed in Fig. \ref{Fig: Griffin - arranged segments} (b).
+Then, the reliability analysis of FUs combinations is repeated.
+The modified reliability-based segmentation is displayed in Fig.~\ref{Fig: Griffin - arranged segments}(b).
 Even though the aggregated flexibility area stays the same, its components change drastically.
-Specifically, the probabilities of the flexibility area segments decrease.
-The union of the reliable segments with probabilities exceeding $0.9$ (the dashed outline) shrinks compared to the simulation presented in Fig. \ref{Fig: Griffin - arranged segments} (a).
-Thus, the proposed flexibility are segmentation framework captures the effects of dynamic changes in probabilities estimation and network parameters.
+Specifically, the reliabilities of the flexibility area segments decrease.
+The union of the segments with reliability exceeding $0.9$ (the dashed outline) shrinks compared to the simulation presented in Fig.~\ref{Fig: Griffin - arranged segments}(a).
+Thus, the proposed flexibility area segmentation framework captures the effects of changes in reliability estimation and network parameters.
 DSO can update the network's flexibility segmentation regularly to manage its flexibility services provided.